 Clearing your browser’s cache and cookies means that website settings (like usernames and passwords) will be deleted and some sites might appear to be a little slower because all of the images have to be loaded again.

 How to clear cache and cookiesGoogle Chrome

-- On your browser toolbar, select the Chrome menu .
+- On your browser toolbar, click the Chrome menu .

-- In the box that appears, select “Cookies and other site and plug-in data,” and "Cached images and files.”
+- In the box that appears, click the checkboxes for "Cookies and other site and plug-in data" and "Cached images and files."